Inner Body Yoga

 Yoga Over 50

 Aerial Dance (a

-Ashtanga Yoga is derived from the Yoga Sutras, the teachings of
+Ashtanga Vinyasa is derived from the Yoga Sutras, the teachings of

 ancient Indian sage Patanjali.
 The asanas are taught in a form known as

 Vinyasa, which links the poses in a precise, flowing sequence designed